ibm-cloud-docs/event-notifications/en-payload.md

 ## Introduction
 {: #en-spec-payloadintro}

 This document describes the payload details for sending events notifications by using the API sources in {{site.data.keyword.en_short}}.
 API sources can be used to send events from your backend applications.
-You can use this document to send Push notifications from business backends.
+You can use this document to send Push notifications from business backend.

+You can view the payload of incoming notifications by enabling the Store Notifications for your source.
+For more information, see [Viewing payloads of notifications](/docs/event-notifications?topic=event-notifications-en-view-notification-payloads).

 Events from API sources cannot be routed to {{site.data.keyword.IBM_notm}} email and {{site.data.keyword.IBM_notm}} SMS destinations.
 {: important}